linode/apl-docs/docs/get-started/installation/dns.md

   --iam-account $DNS_SA_EMAIL
 ```

 5. Get the contents of the `credentials.son`.
 Note that you don't need to create a Kubernetes secret.
-The credentials will be directly provided to the Otomi installer and Otomi will create the secret.
+The credentials will be directly provided to the APL installer and APL will create the secret.

 ```bash
 cat /local/path/to/credentials.json